Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 the time coordinates of cubes are different.
 The farther away the cube from your player, the earlier the time it is.

+A non-empty cube contains players.
+Depending on the map mode, whether the player has stellar system or spaceship, and whether the player is a top-level independent leader, players many look differently on the world map.
+You can click the player to select it as the primary selected player, surrounded by green circle.
+If you already have a primary selected player, Selecting other players create a red circle around the player.
+You can click the player again to unselect it.

 ### Top bar
 Depending on the settings and the screen of your device,